BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATED BY LIZ BRENT-MALDONADO

 Maybe we also in some situations need to put a disabled person on a pedestal and just see a disabled person as strong, amazing, and great.
 But we’ve seen too much of these kinds of individual stories and it has risks, obviously.
 I think it would be good that we all became more aware of our projections on others.
 What we don’t talk about that much is the structural position of disabled people in society.
 Maybe that brave and courageous person had wealthy, educated, white parents and therefore had a lot of support, and it was actually quite easy to become courageous and brave.
 Disabled people are not equal in relation to non-disabled people but also not among themselves.
 Depending on society and what kind of support, resources, and accessibility is available, just doing something like choosing dance as a profession is not necessarily an act of bravery.
 Also, reporters could be asked to reflect on how often and in what roles a disabled person is represented in their media.
 Are there disabled people represented as experts of different fields, not just through their disability?
 Are there disabled reporters working in the media?

 Definitely not.
 In Finland, for example, professional dance training still has a very conventional attitude; it’s a given that it cannot include people with disabilities.
-I think educational institutions change slowly, although I think many of them would like to be more open and could be practically, but maybe it’s bureaucracy that stops them.
-Another disabled dancer said there’s a lot of inclusive training opportunities in improvisation but, in what could be called dance techniques, there aren’t so many opportunities.
+Educational institutions change slowly, although I think many of them would like to be more open and could be practically, but maybe it’s bureaucracy that stops them.
+There’s a lot of inclusive training opportunities in improvisation, but in what could be called dance techniques, there aren’t so many opportunities.
 I guess a variety is lacking.
 But I’ve also learned a lot through just working.
 You can find input from so many different experiences, it doesn’t just have to be established training and dance education.

 Would you like to see disability in dance assimilated into the mainstream?